 Which Computer to use while Working Remotely

 What device should you use at home?
 When feasible, we recommend the first option (using a UWM-issued laptop) because it is the most secure for you and for UWM.
 Since this alternative may not be feasible for every prospective telecommuter, please review the other options to determine which best fits your particular needs and circumstances:Using a UWM-issued laptop at home

 If you have a UWM-issued laptop you can take home, that would be the best option for working remotely and accessing UWM resources.
-When logging into your device each day, also be sure to connect to UWM’s GlobalProtect VPN to access some resources such as network stored files.
+When logging into your device each day, also be sure to connect to UWM’s GlobalProtect VPN.

 You may be able to use a computer at home to connect remotely to your UWM computer that is physically located on-campus.
 “Remote Desktop” allows you, from home, to access your files and software just like when you are on campus.
 [From usability and capability standpoints, this option is preferable to simply using your personal computer at home.]
 You will need to stay connected to UWM’s GlobalProtect VPN to use Remote Desktop.